ProfMoo/onchain-indexing/README.md

 * Feedback loop is excellent.
 I can change my table or indexing, then the local server automatically senses that and re-indexes.
 Extremely rapid development.
 * Loads data into another DB (i.e. opinionated on where the indexed data ends up)
-  * Is nice because the "database is a detail", but can be painful if you're trying to run this in a real, high-scale production environment.
+  * Is nice because the "database is a detail"
+  * Can be painful if you're trying to run this in a real, high-scale production environment.
+You'd be locked into the DBs that Ponder supports.
 * Documentation is OK.
-5/10
+5/10.
+* Not very scalable.
+Can probably scale to midsize usage (i.e. ~3 digit QPS), but above that might struggle.
 * [Quickstart](https://ponder.sh/docs/getting-started/new-project) is really nice.
 Super quick and integrates well with

 ### [CDP ABI Upload](https://docs.cdp.coinbase.com/onchain-data/docs/smart-contract-events/overview)